Dwijad/Dockerize-Kafka-Connect/README.md

 Build docker image for secured confluent kafka Connect worker in your local docker environment with Debzeium MySQL connector and JDBC source/sink connector.
 Subsequently deploy the kafka connect worker in kubernetes cluster in a distributed way.

 ### Prerequisite
- - You have a local kafka cluster running in PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL mode.
+ - You have a local kafka cluster running in any of the PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL mode.
  -  You have a schema registry server running with/without SSL mode.
  -  You want to convert data for Kafka Connect to and from in Avro format.
- - No other listener mode like PLAINTEXT, SSL, SSL_PLAINTEXT configured in kafka broker will not work.
- -  However, a modification in the start script
+ -  For testing query based CDC

 https://github.com/1ambda/docker-kafka-connect
 https://github.com/SAP/kafka-connect-sap